odoo/documentation/content/applications/productivity/discuss/chatter.rst

 Manage followers
 ----------------

-To add another user, or contact, as a follower, click the :guilabel:`👤 (user)` icon.
+To add another user, or contact, as a follower, click the |user|.
 This opens a drop-down list of the current followers.
 Click :guilabel:`Add Followers` to open an :guilabel:`Invite Follower` pop-up window.

 Select one or more contacts from the :guilabel:`Recipients` drop-down list.
 To notify the contacts, tick the :guilabel:`Send Notification` checkbox.
 Edit the message template as desired, then click :guilabel:`Add Followers`.

-To remove followers, click the :guilabel:`👤 (user)` icon to open the current followers list.
-Find the name of the follower to be removed, and click the :guilabel:`x` icon.
+To remove followers, click the |user| to open the current followers list.
+Find the name of the follower to be removed, and click the :icon:`fa-remove` :guilabel:`(remove)` icon.

 .. _discuss/edit-subscription: